 - its support of ongoing innovation, research and development in Canada; and

-- the level of capital expenditures that it will make to maintain the Canadian business in a globally competitive position.
+- the level of capital expenditure that it will take to maintain the Canadian business in a globally competitive position.

 National security review

 An investment may be subjected to a ‘national security’ review if the industry minister ‘has reasonable grounds to believe that an investment by a non-Canadian could be injurious to national security’.
 The term ‘national security’ is not defined by the Act or the regulations thereunder and there has been no formal guidance issued for what constitutes an investment that could be injurious to national security.